matyamod/FF7R-mesh-importer/README.md

 - `ue4_18_file`: .uexp file exported from UE4.18
 - `save_folder`: New uasset files will be generated here.
 - `mode`: The following modes are available.
    - `import`: Imports LODs and bones.
 Default mode.
+This mode has some bugs.
+Please use with `--only_mesh` option.
    - `removeLOD`: Removes all LODs without LOD0.
 Only works for FF7R's assets.
    - `removeKDI`: Removes KDI buffers.
 Only works for FF7R's assets.
    - `dumpBuffers`: Dumps buffers LODs have.
 Only works for FF7R's assets.
    - `valid`: Checks if the script can parse or not.
 Only works for FF7R's assets.
+   - `valid_ue4_18`: Checks if the script can parse or not.
+Only works for UE4.18's assets
 - `--verbose`: Shows log.
 - `--only_mesh`: Does not import bones.